openemail/openemail-docs-v1/docs/index.md

 ## **Openemail Containers**

-openemail comes with multiple containers linked in one bridged network.
+Openemail comes with multiple containers linked in one bridged network.
 Each container represents a single application.

 - Dovecot
 - ClamAV (optional)